P1Manav/PaperParser/README.md

      ```
    - **Start the React Development Server:**
      ```bash
-     npm start
+     npm run dev
      ```

 ## 🎯 Usage

-1. **📄 Upload a PDF:** Use the web interface to upload an academic paper in PDF format.
+1. **📝 Upload a PDF:** Use the web interface to upload an academic paper in PDF format.
 2. **⚙️ Select Output Format:** Choose between generating a podcast or a PowerPoint presentation.
-3. **📥 Download or Stream:** Once processed, download the generated presentation or stream the podcast directly from the application.
+3. **📅 Download or Stream:** Once processed, download the generated presentation or stream the podcast directly from the application.

 ## 🙌 Acknowledgments